Essential ingredients of a valid agreement

 - Lease agreement

-- Lease deed for a period of less than one year
+- Lease deed of an immoveable property for a period of less than one year

 The only problem with an agreement made not on prescribed stamp paper is that it cannot be produced in court as evidence or acted upon by a public officer unless it is cured by paying stamp duty and hefty penalty.